Some possibly useful notes on The '80s, by tropers who remember them and others who don't.

 - Latin-American countries were another thing completely.
 Most countries were in a "One song by local artist for one from foreign ones" model of protectionism, which created small musical ecosystems whose artists rarely crossed over frontiers.
 No artist really believed they could make it on the American market, so the idea of "crossover" didn't really exist, or just was limited to playing in either a neighboring country or making it on Mexico, the biggest market at the time.
 Most of the music done at the time were done in the style of American pop music, just blander.
-There were also the beginning of a trend of covers from American or European songs done by local artists in other styles, like Ballads by Celine Dion or Dolly Parton covered by Dominican band Las Chicas del Can as dominican merengue.
+There were also the apex of the trend of covers from American or European songs done by local artists in other styles, like Ballads by Celine Dion or Dolly Parton covered by Dominican band Las Chicas del Can as dominican merengue.
 Salsa musicians softened their sound, and an style named "Salsa Erotica", with quite risque lyrics soon emerged.
 In the Caribbean, Dominican Merengue reigned supreme, with Wilfrido Vargas and Juan Luis Guerra becoming the kings of the genre.
 Bachata emerged soon after a ban on the genre (because of its risque lyrics) was lifted, often being dubbed as "salsa erotica".
 Spain managed to send some of their budding pop-rock artists to its former colonies, with some success.
 After all English-language music was banned in Argentina because of the Falklands War, numerous rock groups gained previously-negated attention, leading to the "rock latino" movement, which extended through the continent, with similar scenes emerging in Chile and Mexico.